What is infertility?

 Why do success rates decline with age?
-There is no simple answer, but it seems likely that the most important reason is the quality of the egg - and therefore the quality of the embyro after fertilisation.
+There's no simple answer, but it seems likely that the most important reason is the quality of the egg - and therefore the quality of the embryo after fertilisation.

-Down's syndrome is a condition caused only by an abnormality in which there are three copies of chromosome 21, not two as there should be.
-In some rare cases the result is an inherited abnormality, in others these chromosomal defects prevent the embryo from implanting in the uterus (whether in natural or assisted) conception.
+Down's syndrome is a condition caused only by an abnormality in which there are three copies of chromosome 21, not two as there ought to be.
+In some rare cases the result is an inherited disease or abnormality, in others these chromosomal defects prevent the embryo from implanting in the uterus (whether in natural or assisted) conception.

-As seen in the graph below, the rate of chromosome abnormality increases as the implantation rate decreases.
+As seen on the graph below, the rate of chromosome abnormality increases as the implantation rate decreases.